TatsuyaHaga/DSI_codes/README.md

 ## DSI\_word\_embedding
 Main codes for Figure 4, 5, and 6.

 1. Download WS353 dataset at http://alfonseca.org/eng/research/wordsim353.html and Mikolov's dataset at https://aclweb.org/aclwiki/Google_analogy_test_set_(State_of_the_art) .
-Put them in "dataset_eval" directory.
+Put them in `dataset_eval` directory.

-2. Execute "bash batch.sh" in each directory.
+2. Execute `bash batch.sh` in each directory.
 Outputs are figures and txt files in which TOP-10 words for each unit and quantitative values are written.
 Run time was approximately 1 hour for each condition.

 3. Codes for GLoVe were not included.
 Apply codes at https://github.com/stanfordnlp/GLoVe to `enwiki_filtered_1d.txt`, and put an output file `vectors.txt` in the directory `glove_eval`.Then execute `bash batch.sh` in `glove_eval`.

-4. "result_summary" is for plotting a summary of all methods.
+4. `result_summary` is for plotting a summary of all methods.
 We put data that we plotted in the article.